peh/grails-redis-translations/README.md

 Usage
 ------------------------
 - Install the plugin

 	compile ":redis-translations:0.0.1"

-- Configure you default locale and your supported locales in Config.groovy see Config
+- Optional: Configure you default locale and your supported locales in Config.groovy see Config

 - Start redis-server (if not running)

 - Run the migration script

 	grails translator-migrate

+- Optional: Run the translator init script to set all messages used in admin frontend

+	grails tranlator-init

 - Start you webapp

 	grails run-app

 - If the migration ran smoothly, you should not see any difference by now

+- point you browser to http://localhost:8080/translation to reach the backoffice

+-

 Config
 ------------------------

+The following values can be changed in Config.groovy

 The Default locale to use if no locale is given

 	grails.plugin.redis.translation.locale.default = ENGLISH